FabulousMuller/vim-config/README.md

 # My .vimrc config
-Read more about this config on my blog: https://maxim-danilov.github.io/vim-to-js-ide/
+Read more about this config on: https://maxim-danilov.github.io/vim-to-js-ide/